The Allnighter (film): Reception

 The film was popularly and critically panned, receiving a 0% on the Internet review aggregator Rotten Tomatoes.

-The film, according to motion picture-historian Leonard Maltin, was "...grotesque in the AIDS era, although it would be a stinker in any age."
+The film, according to motion picture-historian Leonard Maltin, was "grotesque in the AIDS era, although it would be a stinker in any age."

-The New York Times called it "outstandingly dim...
+The New York Times called it "outstandingly dim. ...
 The principals are three bubble-headed women who room together, and the film could be accused of sexism if their male counterparts were not equally dumb."

 The Hoffs said they planned to make another film together despite The Allnighters poor reception.
-"The critics can’t ruin our relationship", said Tamar.
-However no subsequent film resulted.
+"The critics can't ruin our relationship", said Tamar.
+However, no subsequent film resulted.

 Susanna Hoffs later said, "It was such a low budget quickie thing, a cutesy little teeny-bopper movie.
-It wasn’t a great movie but the whole experience of it was great."
+It wasn't a great movie but the whole experience of it was great."

 Home media

 On August 24, 1999, Universal Studios Home Entertainment released The Allnighter on DVD.
+Kino Lorber Studio Classics released the film for the first time on Blu-ray on February 23, 2021.
+Special features include audio commentary by Susanna Hoffs and Director Tamar Simon Hoffs, music video of Price-Sulton “No T.V.
+No Phone” and theatrical trailer.